What is Azure IoT Edge

 - Ensures that IoT Edge modules are always running.

 - Reports module health to the cloud for remote monitoring.

 - Manages communication between downstream leaf devices and an IoT Edge device, between modules on an IoT Edge device, and between an IoT Edge device and the cloud.

 How you use an Azure IoT Edge device is up to you.
-The runtime is often used to deploy AI to gateways which aggregate and process data from multiple other on premises devices, however this deployment model is just one option.
-Leaf devices could also be Azure IoT Edge devices, regardless of whether they are connected to a gateway or directly to the cloud.
+The runtime is often used to deploy AI to gateway devices which aggregate and process data from other on-premises devices, but this deployment model is just one option.

 The Azure IoT Edge runtime runs on a large set of IoT devices to enable using the runtime in a wide variety of ways.
 It supports both Linux and Windows operating systems and abstracts hardware details.
-Use a device smaller than a Raspberry Pi 3 if you’re not processing much data, or use an industrialized server to run resource-intensive workloads.
+Use a device smaller than a Raspberry Pi 3 if you’re not processing much data, or use an industrial server to run resource-intensive workloads.